Jessica Day (New Girl): Character storyline

 Jess grew up in Portland, Oregon.
 Her parents, Bob (Rob Reiner) and Joan (Jamie Lee Curtis), are divorced, and she has an older sister named Abby (Linda Cardellini).
-Her best friend, Cece (Hannah Simone) moved to Los Angeles in their late teens/ early twenties.
+Her best friend, Cece (Hannah Simone) moved to Los Angeles in their late teens/early twenties.
 Five or so years later, after Jess finished college and left her first teaching job in Portland, Jess follows her friend and got a teaching job in LA.
 She dated Spencer (Ian Wolterstorff), her boyfriend of six years, but discovered he had been cheating on her and left him.
 She answers an ad on Craigslist and moves into a loft she shares with Nick Miller (Jake Johnson), Coach (Damon Wayans Jr.), and Schmidt (Max Greenfield).
+After Coach moves out of the loft, she shares the loft with Winston Bishop (Lamorne Morris) along with the others.
 She mentions that since the breakup, she would be watching Dirty Dancing on video repeatedly.
 She exhibits several quirks such as breaking into song or doing random impressions of television characters.
 She works as a sixth grade teacher, covering multiple subjects from science and art to sex education.
 She also plays guitar and writes songs, as shown in the episode "Bully".
 During season 1, she dates several different men, including: music teacher co-worker Paul Genzlinger (Justin Long), whom her roommates think is a male version of Jess; and Russell Schiller (Dermot Mulroney), a divorced father of one of her students.

 At the start of season 2, she is laid off from her school job.
 She hooks up with a guy named Sam Sweeney (David Walton) who prefers an open relationship and is later revealed to be a pediatrician.
 After trying some random part-time jobs such as a food server for a casserole shop, she gets a job in adult education, where she teaches creative writing.
 Midway through the season, she reunites with Sam, before she and Nick spontaneously kiss in the episode "Cooler".
 Towards the end of season 2 she lands a job as a substitute teacher at Coolidge Middle School.
 She and Nick eventually have sex in "Virgins".
 After several episodes where they try to figure out what their relationship is, they agree to become a couple in the season 2 finale.